alissa-huskey/python-class/docs/lessons/web-apis.md

 imagine.

-**You can't count on APIs to behave according to best practices.** Start by look to an APIs documentation.
+**You can't count on APIs to behave according to best practices.** Start by looking to an APIs documentation.
 Ultimately though, test its behavior yourself with dummy data before relying on it for anything you care about.